Osteoporosis

 How can osteoporosis be detected early on?

-Some doctors offer – as an optional medical service (IGeL) – bone density measurement (osteodensitometry) to detect osteoporosis early on.
-However, there is no reason for women below the age of 65 who have no risk factors to do this, and it would also involve exposing the body to X-rays.
-The results might also be harmful if the patient then exercises less for fear of breaking a bone.
+However, there is no reason for women younger than 65 with no risk factors to avail of this service.
+The results may even be harmful if the patient subsequently exercises less for fear of breaking a bone.

-As yet there is no meaningful study of the potential advantages and disadvantages of screening for men.
+As yet, there have been no meaningful studies of the potential advantages and disadvantages of screening osteoporosis in young women, women with no risk factors, or men.

 How is osteoporosis diagnosed?

-Osteoporosis is sometimes detected by accident – for example if the upper body is x-rayed for other reasons and breaks are detected in the vertebral bodies.
+Osteoporosis is sometimes detected by chance – for example, if the upper body is x‑rayed for other reasons and vertebral fractures are detected.

-Bone atrophy may also be detected, for example, due to a surprising broken bone, i.e. if falling from a normal standing position causes a break.
-In these cases, a doctor can often make the diagnosis already after a talk and a physical examination.
+Bone atrophy may also be detected, for example, due to an unexpected bone fracture – e.g., due to falling from a normal standing position.
+In such cases, a doctor can often diagnose osteoporosis after simply talking to the patient and physically examining them.

 How is osteoporosis treated?

-People, in particular, whose risk of broken bones is not very heightened or whose bone density is only slightly reduced (osteopenia) should seriously weigh up the pros and cons of therapy with drugs.
+In particular, people whose risk of broken bones is only slightly increased or whose bone density is only slightly reduced (osteopenia) should seriously weigh up the pros and cons of therapy with drugs.

-Important: If they are used over a long period, hormonal products such as those used to counter menopausal symptoms can reduce the risk of osteoporosis causing broken bones.
+Important: If they are used over an extended period, hormonal products such as those used to counter symptoms associated with the menopause may reduce the risk of osteoporosis causing broken bones.
 On the other hand, however, it should be noted that long-term hormonal treatment during or after the menopause increases the risk of cardiovascular diseases and breast cancer.
-So this type of treatment for osteoporosis is only used in exceptional cases today.
+As a result, this type of treatment for osteoporosis is currently only used as an exception.
 It is worthwhile seriously weighing up the potential benefits and side-effects.

 In cooperation with the Institute for Quality and Efficiency in Health Care (Institut für Qualität und Wirtschaftlichkeit im Gesundheitswesen) (IQWiG).